contingent workforce recruitment marketing

 • Greater worker productivity.
 Seasoned employees are often skilled at quickly and efficiently executing their tasks.
 Conversely, hiring new replacements typically causes delays and inevitable, prolonged and costly mistakes in workflows.

 • Reduced staffing costs.
-Recruitment and training can cost organizations significant sums each year.
+Recruitment and training can cost organizations significant amounts of money each year.
 Retaining employees is the best way to curb those costs.

 • Improved customer experiences.
 Customers tend to strongly favor organizations where they see friendly and familiar faces over time and develop a relationship with one or more employees.
 Low turnover rates can increase positive customer perceptions.

 • Increased revenue and ROI.
-Multiple studies show direct correlations between increased revenues and lower employee turnover, higher employee morale and improved employee experiences.
+There are direct correlations between increased revenues and lower employee turnover, higher employee morale and improved employee experiences.

 Benefitting from employee retention practices takes a multipronged approach.

-Exit interviews and employee surveys reveal some of the more common reasons why employees quit their job, including the following:
+Exit interviews and employee surveys reveal some of the more common reasons why employees quit their jobs, including the following:

 Effective employee retention strategies

-Companies concerned about retaining valued employees can take several immediate actions in key areas to help bolster their retention programs and lower turnover rates.
+Companies concerned with retaining valued employees can take several immediate actions in key areas to help bolster their retention programs and lower turnover rates.

 Benefits.
-Employers seek to distinguish themselves in the hiring arena by offering slates of varied benefits, including voluntary, employee paid and corporate subsidized.
-Newer types of benefits include lower premium, higher deductible health insurance plans, pet insurance, education debt repayment programs and legal counseling.
+Employers seek to distinguish themselves in the hiring arena by offering varied benefits, including voluntary, employee-paid and corporate subsidized.
+Newer types of benefits include lower healthcare premiums, higher deductible health insurance plans, pet insurance, education debt repayment programs and legal counseling.

 Performance feedback and reviews.
 To promote good communication and transparency, especially with the advent of remote and hybrid workforces, many companies don't wait for an annual review to evaluate an employee's performance.
 Instead, managers hold frequent one-on-one meetings with employees to provide constructive feedback, periodically discuss their professional interests and goals, and encourage new ideas.